 Dividend stocks make you miss out on fast growing industries

-Usually most dividen stocks belong to consumer cyclical, consumer staples industries.
+Usually most dividend stocks belong to consumer cyclical, consumer staples industries.
 Companies that have very stable fixed stream of income.
 Some financial companies etc. Argument is that tech stocks which grow the fastest usually never pay dividends.
 So, if you do not buy such stocks you are missing out on the best growing stocks in the market.
 However, there are big tech companies like Microsoft, Apple, Intel, Cisco etc. that pay dividends and increase them at a fast rate.
 Secondly, I never said to not have any non-dividend paying stock in your portfolio.
 Ideally you should have a balanced portfolio of stocks, bonds, REIT’s as mentioned in my earlier article on portfolio building.

 Dividends are not guaranteed